 What If I Want to Install Epoxy Basement Flooring?

 What should come first paint or epoxy basement flooring?
 Epoxy basement flooring still takes the number one position overdoing any painting to the room’s walls.
 Installing this type of flooring is a multi-step project with curing times required between coats.
-As with installing other types of flooring, the finished floor can be covered with tarps or drop cloths to provide protection from wall paint spills.
+As with installing other types of flooring, the finished floor can be covered with tarps or drop cloths to protect from wall paint spills.

 Epoxy floors also require a layer of sealant.
 Any debris, dust, or dirt that falls in the sealer will become a permanent part of the flooring.
 This means that all walls should be prepared for painting prior to beginning the epoxy process.
 We also offer painting services for kitchen cabinets, fences, exterior, commercial spaces, and apartments.
+If you live in Sacramento and decide to install your floors first, we recommend reaching out to LNL Construction.